Ephraim-Bryski/Finite-Difference/README.md

 # Features
 The library can support:
-- Regular grid domains of any number of spatial dimensions
+- Regular grid domains with arbitrary number of spatial dimensions
 - Periodic or fixed boundary conditions
 - Derivative approximations of arbitrary order and arbitrary sampled coordinates
+- Time-dependent scalar fields with values at cells or edges between cells

 # Example use.